nitsanavni/katas/fizzbuzz-with-marvin.ai_fn/README.md

 - self-test, in a loop
 - the tests could be a separate @ai_fn
 - AI can test its stuff (autonomously), I'll test my stuff

+## Round 4 - use an existing function

+- if we use `exec`, I think we're in the same interpreter process, so previously defined functions should be available - [right](./example_exec_uses_defined_function.py)
+-